 “They have a heavy hand.
 I guess that’s the gist,” says Nicole Singleton, a mechanical engineer and former employee at Turner Construction, where she worked with major elevator contractors in Oregon.
 The industry, she says, exerts an unusual level of control over the building process, from negotiating contracts to dictating payments.

 Elevator companies operate with little oversight, save for a few headline-grabbing incidents such as the record $1.3 billion fine the European Union levied against the big four in 2007 for taking part in a market-rigging cartel.
 Nationwide, revenue of elevator installation and service exceeds $20 billion a year.
 None of the companies would disclose local market share data or rider-safety reports.

 Many elevator riders mistakenly assume that the manufacturer, whose logo appears in the cab, is responsible for maintaining the elevator.
 But manufacturers are only responsible for providing code-compliant equipment upon installation.
-The responsibility for upkeep throughout the life of the building ultimately falls to the owner, who may choose to contract with a company like Thyssenkrupp.
-That company also provides ongoing maintenance services for the products they manufacture.
+The responsibility for upkeep throughout the life of the building ultimately falls on the owner.

 Every elevator in Oregon requires a permit to operate, and state building code stipulates that permit holders must file reports with the state for elevator accidents.
 Since 2010 an average of 78 reports have been filed per year in Oregon, although these only include accidents where someone is physically injured.
 Like the 911 call data, the accident report data is murky, as it’s unclear how many of the reports involve injuries directly related to elevator malfunction.